lamhq/tech-notes/pages/devops/aws/storage/file-storage/fsx.md

 - **EFS**: When you need distributed, highly resilient storage for **Linux-based applications**.
 - **Amazon FSx for Windows**: When you need centralized storage for **Windows-based applications**, such as SharePoint, Microsoft SQL Server, Workspaces, IS Web Server, or any other native Microsoft application.
 - **Amazon FSx for Lustre**: When you need high-speed, high-capacity distributed storage.
-This will be for applications that do **high performance computing** (HPC), financial modeling, etc. FSx for Lustre can store data directly on S3.
+This will be for applications that do **high performance computing** (HPC), financial modeling, etc.